Brick Calculator

 How to Use the Tool

-How Brick Calculator Work
+How The Brick Calculator Works

 Our brick calculator uses a simple and accurate formula to estimate how many bricks are needed for any wall, single skin or double.
 It considers the wall area, brick size, mortar joint thickness and wastage percentage of bricks on site, to give a realistic result.